JordanMartinez/purescript-jordans-reference/11-Syntax/Readme.md

 type SomeTypeName = String
 ```

-If you want to play around with the syntax, use this table for reference
+If you want to play around with the syntax, use this table for reference. **Note: These commands must be run when in a directory that has a `psc-package.json` file.
+Otherwise, they won't work.**

 | Command | Usage |
 | - | - |